m7mdra/question-form/README.md

 [![](https://jitpack.io/v/m7mdra/question-form.svg)](https://jitpack.io/#m7mdra/question-form)

-A form builder with support to different types of questions and high preformance.
+A form builder with support to different types of questions. it provide a hight performance as it relies of recyclerview, as the name suggest it recycle views and only create new ones when required.

 it supports only a subset of types without no intention to allow extensions.